ticketbase/help.ticketbase.com/articles/attendee-check-ins.md

 To scan the attendee's ticket, log-in on the app using your Ticketbase credentials.
 Tap on the event, and scan the QR code ticket to check-in the attendee.
 You will then receive a confirmation on the app that the attendee has been checked in.
 The attendee list shall also be updated on your dashboard.

+Always be aware of the message appearing on the app.
+If a certain ticket has already been checked-in, on the succeeding check-ins, an error message will appear: "Invalid Ticket."

 [iOS]:https://itunes.apple.com/us/app/ticketbase/id888718769?mt=8
 [Android]:https://play.google.com/store/apps/details?id=com.ticketbase.android&hl=en